-This guest post from Marta, the founder of Learning Escapes, a blog about slow family travel and cultural tourism, shows us exactly what to do in Rome with Kids.
+This guest post from Marta, the founder of Learning Escapes, a blog about slow family travel and cultural tourism, shows us exactly what to do in Rome with kids.
 Marta was born and raised in Rome, and now lives in Ireland with her husband and 2 young children, so we are excited to have her share her wisdom about all the best things to do in Rome for kids.

-The forum is suited to very young kids and even a toddler can enjoy its vast open esplanade, while the Colosseum is, I find, more appealing to older kids.
-While the outside of this literally colossal building will not fail to catch the eye of people of all ages, the inside can be hard to enjoy without a long guided tour and is impossible to negotiate with a stroller.
+The forum is suited to very young kids and even if you are visiting Rome with toddlers, they can enjoy its vast open esplanade.
+The Colosseum is, I find, more appealing to older kids.
+While the outside of this colossal building will not fail to catch the eye of people of all ages, the inside can be hard to enjoy without a long guided tour and is impossible to negotiate with a stroller.

 Good to know: On the other side of the forum, at the bottom of the Palatine hill, lies Circo Massimo, the old Roman stadium.
 Nowadays the stadium is just a large, car free open air space and it is perfect to let kids loose for a while.